 Everyone wants to be happy—and for good reason.
 Happy people earn more money and are more likely to get married and stay married.
 They also attract more friends, are more productive at work, and even outlive their gloomier counterparts by about nine years.
-(Read more about the effects happiness can have on your life here.)

 So how do you become one of the happy people?
 It may be easier than you think.
 Experts agree that small acts can make a big difference when it comes to life satisfaction.
 Here are ten suggestions to get you started on the road to a more joyful life.

-1. Choose to be Happy (Nature vs. Nurture)
+1. Choose to Be Happy (Nature vs. Nurture)